 Identifying and qualifying patients to participate in clinical trials of our product candidates is critical to our success.
 The timing of our clinical trials depends in part on the speed at which we can recruit a sufficient number of patients to participate in testing our product candidates, including for the treatment of conditions associated with COVID-19, particularly given that many of the conditions for which we are evaluating our current product candidates or may evaluate them in the future are in small disease populations.
 In addition, the eligibility criteria of our clinical trials will further limit the pool of available trial participants, as we will require patients to have specific characteristics that we can evaluate based on the primary and secondary endpoints of the study.
+Further, our product candidates modulate the immune system and carry risks associated with immunosuppression, including the risk of serious infections, potential interference with vaccines, and other potential serious health risks.

-Further, our clinical trials may compete with other clinical trials for product candidates that are in the same therapeutic areas as our product candidates, and this competition may further reduce the number and types of patients available to us because some patients who might have opted to enroll in our trials may instead opt to enroll in a trial being conducted by one of our competitors.
+Our clinical trials have and may continue to compete with other clinical trials for product candidates that are in the same therapeutic areas as our product candidates, and this competition may further reduce the number and types of patients available to us because some patients who might have opted to enroll in our trials may instead opt to enroll in a trial being conducted by one of our competitors.
+For example, the large number of competitive studies for the treatment of conditions associated with COVID-19 and the evolving standard of care with overall improvement in the quality of care for patients diagnosed with COVID-19 initially had an impact on the number of eligible patients for our global placebo-controlled Phase 2/3 clinical trial of mavrilimumab in severe COVID-19 pneumonia and hyperinflammation.
 Since the number of qualified clinical investigators is limited, we may conduct some of our clinical trials at the same clinical trial sites that some of our competitors use, which would reduce the number of patients who are available for our clinical trials at such clinical trial site.

 In addition, disruptions to our business operations and the business operations of our CROs or other third parties with whom we conduct business, as well as disruptions in travel into and within the countries in which we conduct our clinical trials, now or in the future, as a result of the impact of the COVID-19 pandemic, may delay or prevent patient enrollment.
-For example, our CRO for the Phase 1 clinical trial of KPL-404 notified us that, after a temporary pause due to the impact of the COVID-19 pandemic, they resumed certain clinical trial activities.
-While we do not expect this development will impact our timeline to report data from the trial in the second half of 2020, it could impact the breadth of data we may be able to generate by that time should we conduct other cohorts in the trial at another clinical trial site.

-Accordingly if we encounter these or other difficulties in enrollment we may experience delays or be prevented from completing our clinical trials.
+Accordingly, when we encounter these or other difficulties in enrollment we have and may continue to experience delays or we may be prevented from completing our clinical trials.
 Patient enrollment depends on many factors, including: